Explore this Section

 6.5 As part of this investigation, the Authorised Officer will conduct formal interviews with the student concerned and any named witnesses and other persons who may be able to provide information which will assist the Authorised Officer to make their report.
 A record of each meeting will be taken.
 The Authorised Officer may also gather other forms of evidence and documentation that are relevant to the case, such as photographs or CCTV footage.

 6.6 Upon completion of the investigation, the Authorised Officer will submit a written report to the Student Appeals, Complaints and Conduct team.
-The report will be presented to one of the Chairs of the Discipline Committee who will either dismiss the case or invite the student to a formal meeting of the Discipline Committee.
+The report will be presented to one of the Chairs of the Discipline Committee who will either dismiss the case, deal with the case via Chair's Action or invite the student to a formal meeting of the Discipline Committee.

 7.1 A Discipline Committee will consist of:

 (a) a Chair (which will be a senior academic or administrative member of staff nominated by the Vice-Chancellor);